 - Search terms used to find the website

 - Check-out process

-Geofencing is a fairly new methodology in the retail market research industry, compared to mystery shopping or in-person intercept surveys.
+Geofencing is a fairly new retail market research option, compared to mystery shopping or in-person intercept surveys.

 Geofencing has similar advantages as mystery shopping and intercept surveys, with one major difference: there are no on-site interviewers needed.